 Negril Village

 This was actually the first “traditional” Caribbean restaurant that I’ve been to.
-My best friend and I love it and have dined here on several occasions.
+My best friend and I love it and have dined here several times.
 Popular dishes are the salmon crab cakes and jerk shrimp.
 I’ve enjoyed their oxtail, stew chicken, and curry goat entrees as well.
-A bonus for this restaurant is they have a lounge on the lower level, offering sounds of Reggae, Soca, Hip-Hop, and R&B.
+A bonus for this restaurant is its lounge on the lower level, offering sounds of Reggae, Soca, Hip-Hop, and R&B.

 Suede Restaurant

-Participating in Caribbean Restaurant Week NYC is a great opportunity to expose others to good Caribbean food as well as supporting Caribbean-owned businesses.
+Participating in Eat Caribbean is a great opportunity to expose others to good Caribbean food and support Caribbean-owned businesses.
 For a complete list of participating restaurants, visit the official Caribbean Restaurant Week NYC website.